Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Introduction

-In this work, we propose a complementary approach for detecting bridge attacks, by monitoring violations of the \emph{balance invariant} --- a measure of the difference between value inflows and value outflows at a bridge.
+In this work, we propose a complementary approach for detecting attacks on token bridges, by monitoring violations of the \emph{balance invariant} --- a measure of the difference between value inflows and value outflows at a token bridge.
 Unlike prior work, this approach is extremely simple to reason about because it focuses purely on detecting potential negative \emph{financial outcomes} instead of focusing on the precise mechanism of attack that would lead to those outcomes.
 Indeed, the power of the approach arises from its technical simplicity.
-Because it abstracts away the complicated implementation details of bridge contacts (and the off-chain code interfacing with these contracts), the bridge invariant naturally captures attacks independent of the details of the vulnerabilities they target.
+Because it abstracts away the complicated implementation details of bridge contracts (and the off-chain code interfacing with these contracts), the bridge invariant naturally captures attacks independent of the details of the vulnerabilities they target.
 We demonstrate this effectiveness by comprehensively surveying the twelve largest attacks (each \$US1\mil or more) between 2021 and 2023, and showing that while the details of their vulnerabilities vary considerably, all of them share the property that transactions are allowed to be ``unbalanced'' (i.e., that outflow can exceed inflow, less costs).
-We then empirically demonstrate, by auditing over 10\mil transactions from 11 different bridges on across 21 blockchains, that auditing transactions for this property is sufficient to retrospectively and automatically identify each of these past attacks.
+We then empirically demonstrate, by auditing over 20\mil transactions from 11 different token bridges across 21 blockchains, that auditing transactions for this property is sufficient to retrospectively and automatically identify each of these past attacks.

-We further show that such audits can be performed in \emph{real-time} --- either to alert bridge operators about potential fraud, or prevent such unbalanced transactions from completing altogether (i.e., thus preventing any such loss).
+We further show that such audits can be performed \emph{automatically} and in \emph{real-time} --- either to alert bridge operators about potential fraud, or prevent such unbalanced transactions from completing, thus preventing any such loss.

-Concretely, our paper makes three main contributions: \begin{itemize} \item\emph{Balance Invariant}.
-We introduce the notion of a simple balance invariant, \emph{outflow = inflow - costs}, which can be calculated automatically from the transaction formats used by current bridges.
-We hypothesize that this invariant should naturally hold for benign transactions, but not for those exploiting bridge vulnerabilities.

-\item\emph{Retrospective validation}.
-We validate our hypothesis by empirically auditing over 20 million past transactions (across more than 20 blockchains, between 11 different bridges) and show that the balance invariant is sufficient to identify each and every attack for which we have collected ground truth (and additional transactions that should have been flagged).
-Moreover, we identify vanishingly few other transactions that violate this invariant, virtually all of which deserve further scrutiny.
-Some are clearly new, unreported thefts (separate from the 12 attacks we study), and others capture bridge behaviors that are deserving of considerably more transparency (e.g., unilateral issuance of millions of dollars worth of uncollateralized tokens).